gvwilson/thirdbit/src/fiction/still-book/index.md

 "You may need more than turpentine," the gargoyle said, still not looking at her.
 He held out a small blanket-wrapped bundle.
 "Here."

 Still's clockwork skipped a tick.
-"What---what's wrong?"
+"What—what's wrong?"
 She jerked to her feet and snatched her violin away from the gargoyle.
 Her hands trembled as she unwrapped it.